Quadgrow Planter

 This produces healthier and quicker growing tomato plants and therefore, a harvest of quality tomatoes earlier in the season compared to conventional pots and grow bags.

-The system is easy to set up with plenty of guidance on how to mix and apply the nutrients that are included with the quadgrow.
+The system is easy to set up with plenty of guidance on how to mix and apply the nutrients that are included with the Quadgrow.

-With the Quadgrow planter system, you will be able to achieve maximum results for the minimum amount of time spent, and grow the freshest and tastiest tomatoes for the whole family to enjoy.
+With the Quadgrow Planter system, you will be able to achieve maximum results for the minimum amount of time spent, and grow the freshest and tastiest tomatoes for the whole family to enjoy.